 War in the Sunshine offered very different perspectives on this late phase of World War One, fought in what was undoubtedly one of the most formidable and challenging terrains of the entire conflict.

-The exhibition was supported by Kingston University, London and the Paul Mellon Centre.
+The exhibition was supported by Kingston University, London and the Paul Mellon Centre and was accompanied by a fully illustrated catalogue with essays by curator Jonathan Black and historian Mark Thompson.

 All works: © IWM (Imperial War Museum)